 - Consult with the best professionals you can find and trust them to do their job, as you get better educated and continue to ask questions you’ll decrease some of the time and expense it will take to get to the bottom of things.

 - The Masterson Method™ of Equine Performance Bodywork emphasizes the difference between primary and secondary issues.
-In the bodywork we are often relieving tension and restriction related to long-standing primary issues and so the same tension patterns and anxiety will return until the primary issue is resolved.
-In this case the primary issues were pressure on the nervous system and likely proprioceptive issues related to over-floating of the teeth, the secondary issues were left front leg lameness, restriction in the movement of the back, and hitting of the front legs with the hind legs during big stops.
+In the bodywork, we are often relieving tension and restriction related to long-standing primary issues and so the same tension patterns and anxiety will return until the primary issue is resolved.
+In this case, the primary issues were pressure on the nervous system and likely proprioceptive issues related to over-floating of the teeth, the secondary issues were left front leg lameness, restriction in the movement of the back, and hitting off the front legs with the hind legs during big stops.
 We need to discover the primary issues in order to achieve long-term results.

 - I’ve learned how much work I have to do on myself, as well as the horse, to bring this team together.
-My trainers could probably see my issues, but there job is training the horse and teaching me to ride, I had to ultimately be responsible for getting deep into understanding and maintaining my own body to get through this, a work that is ongoing.
+My trainers could probably see my issues, but their job is training the horse and teaching me to ride, I had to ultimately be responsible for getting deep into understanding and maintaining my own body to get through this, a work that is ongoing.